The house where Dorothy Stratten was murdered

 Stratten was a Canadian Playboy model and aspiring actress who had recently starred in the sci-fi comedy film Galaxina (1980).

-Her husband, Paul, was a nightclub promoter, pimp, and schemer who was constantly looking for ways to get rich quick.
+Her husband was a nightclub promoter, pimp, and schemer who was constantly looking for ways to get rich quick.

-Paul, who was undeterred by the age gap, soon realized that the teenager was his meal ticket.
-Shortly after they met, he convinced Dorothy to take part in a risqué photoshoot so that he could send her photographs to Playboy and collect the $1,000 finder's fee.
+Snider, who was clearly undeterred by the age gap, soon realized that the teenager was his meal ticket.
+Shortly after they met, he convinced her to take part in a risqué photoshoot so that he could send her photographs to Playboy and collect the $1,000 finder's fee.

-Although her friends reportedly warned her about Paul's behavior, she decided to stick by his side.
+Although her friends reportedly warned her about Snider's behavior, she decided to stick by his side.

-Dorothy's career steadily drifted upward after she was selected as a "Playmate for the month" in 1979.
+Stratten's career steadily drifted upward after she was selected as a "Playmate of the Month" in 1979.

-The couple were married in June of 1979.
+The couple tied the knot in June 1979.
 However, their marriage did not last long.

 While she was on the east coast, she began an affair with director Peter Bogdanovich.